shisht04/TacticScope/README.md

 ## NOTE

--Because this demo clip used broadcast (TV-style) footage rather than a fixed tactical camera, frequent camera cuts and player occlusion inflated track counts well above the real 22 on-pitch players — a direct symptom of the ID-switch limitation described above, which the planned ReID integration is meant to fix.
+Because this demo clip used broadcast (TV-style) footage rather than a fixed tactical camera, frequent camera cuts and player occlusion inflated track counts well above the real 22 on-pitch players.It is a direct symptom of the ID-switch limitation described above, which the planned ReID integration is meant to fix.
 ---

 Made with ❤️ by shisht